Joe Mazzulla: College coaching career

 Shortly after graduating from college, Mazzulla was offered a coaching job at Nova Southeastern but turned it down to pursue professional playing opportunities.
 He joined Glenville State as an assistant in September 2011 after he was unable to find any professional playing opportunities.

 In 2013, Mazzulla was hired as an assistant at Fairmont State under Jerrod Calhoun.
-During the 2016–17 season, Mazzulla served as an assistant for the Maine Red Claws of the NBA G League.
+During the 2016–17 season, Mazzulla served as an assistant for the Maine Red Claws of the NBA D-League.

 Mazzulla was named head coach of Fairmont State in March 2017.
 During his second season, Mazzulla led the team to a 22–9 record and an appearance in the 2019 NCAA Division II tournament, where they lost in the first round to Mercyhurst, 63–60, in overtime.

 Boston Celtics

 Assistant coach

 On June 24, 2019, Mazzulla was hired as an assistant coach of the Boston Celtics.
 In 2022, he interviewed with the Utah Jazz for their head coaching vacancy, but the position ultimately went to fellow Celtics assistant coach Will Hardy.